June 30, 2019 /

 Legal requirements for a legally binding wedding ceremony in Italy.

-The reasons why many North American couples dream of getting married in Italy are many: history, beauty, and diversity of landscapes, charming traditions, culinary art, fashion, happiness, good climate, etc.
+The reasons why many North American couples dream of getting married in Italy are many: history, beauty, and diversity of landscapes, charming traditions, culinary art, fashion design, happiness, good climate, security etc.

 If your question is “Can an American get married in Italy“, well the answer is yes!